 Another thing to consider is whether the reel has any bearings.
 Whether these are ball bearings, shielded bearings, corrosion resistant bearings, or roller bearings, these are all designed to reduce the internal friction in the reel.
 Friction is one of the biggest causes of wear and tear in a reel, especially if any grit or grime manages to make its way into the reel body as this will exacerbate the process.
 However, not only do bearings increase the lifespan of your reel but they also aid with reel operation.
-The reduction in friction creates a smooth running reel, making casting more consistent and retrieval less of a battle.
-If you’re looking for a smooth running reel, then a general rule of thumb tends to be that the more bearings the reel has, the better running it will be.
+The reduction in friction creates a smooth-running reel, making casting more consistent and retrieval less of a battle.
+If you’re looking for a smooth-running reel, then a general rule of thumb tends to be that the more bearings the reel has, the better running it will be.
 An additional bearing that you might find, particularly in fixed spool reels that offer a freespool function, is an anti-reverse bearing.
-Sometimes known as a one-way bearing or a clutch bearing, this prevents the handle from experiencing and reward backplay, helping on the retrieve.
+Sometimes known as a one-way bearing or a clutch bearing, this prevents the handle from experiencing any reward back play, helping on the retrieve.

 Another of the important features to look out for when you’re investing in a reel is the line lay.
 Line lay is the way the line spools onto the reel and the ideal reel will provide you with even and consistent line lay.
 After all, fishing line and reels come hand in hand and it is only by spooling your line correctly that you’ll be able to use the reel to its full potential.
 Line lay has huge implications on the casting distance that the reel is able to achieve, as well as the accuracy of the cast.
 A reel which has even line lay can add additional feet onto your cast – an essential consideration for the distance angler who likes targeting the far-side margin and large open water venues.

-There is a huge range of fixed spool reels and you can expect to part with any figure between £25 and £800 in order to get the reel of your dreams.
+There is a huge range of fixed spool reels and you can expect to part with an amount between £25 and £800 in order to get your desired reel.
 As always, when you’re budgeting for carp fishing it is worth bearing in mind that anglers will often fish with three rods and reels in their setup – so any figure you’re looking at will need to be multiplied by three.
-If this sounds a little daunting, don’t worry.
-Angling Direct offers an interest free finance service on all orders over £300.
-With our Direct Credit system, you can buy your tackle now and enjoy it on the bank, whilst budgeting effectively using our fixed monthly repayment scheme.
-As a guideline, our most popular reels tend to come in between £40 and £250, although this figure will change year on year and season on season.

 Fixed spool reels are easily identified as they hang below the carp rod and have a handle on one side – the side on which you mount with handle will depend on which hand is your dominant.
 It’s worth noting that most anglers will use their dominant hand for casting and their weaker hand for cranking, so if you write with your right hand then you’ll be looking for a reel with the handle on the left side.
 It’s also worth noting that you can get double of single handles, too.
 This mainly comes down to personal preference, with some anglers claiming that a double handle is more balanced and others that a single handle is easier to turn.